oplabs/primestaked-eth/README.md

 [rollup](https://rollupjs.org/) is used to bundle Actions source code in [/script/defender-actions](./script/defender-actions) into a single file that can be uploaded to Defender.
-The implementation was based off
+The implementation was based off.
 [Defender Actions example using Rollup](https://github.com/OpenZeppelin/defender-autotask-examples/tree/master/rollup).
 The rollup config is in [/script/defender-actions/rollup.config.cjs](./script/defender-actions/rollup.config.cjs).
-The outputs are written to task specific folders under [/script/defender-actions/dist](./script/defender-actions/dist/).
+The outputs are written to folders under [/script/defender-actions/dist](./script/defender-actions/dist/).

 The [defender-autotask CLI](https://www.npmjs.com/package/@openzeppelin/defender-autotask-client) is used to upload the Action code to Defender.
 For this to work, a Defender Team API key with `Manage Actions` capabilities is needed.
 This